Bruno17/migxmultilang/readme.md

 Backend Setup
 --------------------------------------------------------------------------------
-Go to the Menu created by migxMultiLang 'Languages'.
+Go to the Menu created by migxMultiLang 'migxMultiLang'.

 Add your languages to the grid.

-Create TVs for each translatable Resource-field for example:

-mml_content, mml_introtext, mml_longtitle, mml_pagetitle
+Go to the Tab 'Form Manager'

+Click 'Import Configurations'

+Edit this Configuration and set
+'Use as Default Formtabs for all other templates' to 'yes'

+Click 'Create TVs' - this step does create all TVs, which are defined in that form

 you don't need to assign them to any template

-other textfield or textarea-fields can be translated too.

-There is a example MIGX - configuration, which can be imported and used to get you first translation form.

-To import this configuration, go to the MIGX - CMP to the tab 'MIGX' Click 'Import from package' put 'migxmultilang' into the Package - field and click 'OK'

-there should be now a MIGX - configuration with the name 'mml_translations' this configuraton is used to generate the translation-form.
+If you want create different Translation - Forms for different Templates, you can do it here.
+Don't forget to click 'Create TVs' if you have additional translatable TVs added to your form.

 Create the translations - TV in a extra category, for example: 'Translations'